Kioma, Queensland: Geography

 The Meandarra – Talwood Road (State Route 74) forms part of the western boundary.

 History

-John Hubert Fairfax formed “Kioma” Station in the early twentieth century.
+John Hubert Fairfax established Kioma Station in the early twentieth century.
 He was a grandson of John Fairfax, one of the early proprietors of The Sydney Morning Herald, and his wife was Ruth Fairfax (née Dowling), a founding member of the Australian Country Women's Association.

 Kioma State School opened on 9 November 1959 in response to a request from the managers of "Kioma" Station.